collapsed-stacks/startups/questions/8644/how-to-be-assessment-my-product-to-prior.md

 - tagged: `lean-startup`
 - score: 1

-<p>Currently I'd like to start my own business with Digital Signal Processing(Imaging).
+Currently I'd like to start my own business with Digital Signal Processing(Imaging).
 Actually, I want to know that how much valuable my prototype product.
 So I'm asking to here.
-where to (how to) know that my idea and product's value before I go ahead more?</p>
+where to (how to) know that my idea and product's value before I go ahead more?

-<p>What is the best start from here?
-(I have a prototype demonstration product)</p>
+What is the best start from here?
+(I have a prototype demonstration product)

 ## No Answers